PhoenixPan/JavaCookBook/Java.md

 stack        heap
 Jack  -> name = "Jack"

+primitive defined locally (such as within methods) goes to stack.
+primitive defined as a part of an object goes to heap.

 # Array
 1. Occupies consecutive memory
 2. Can access elements via index in O(1) time